 I expected to be bumper to bumper day and night wherever we went in China and I can happily say that there have been times where I can just relax and enjoy a moment without anyone else.
 Yes, the main tourist sites in China are going to be very bust but you will find that in any popular area anywhere in the world.

 If you are really needing some time out the Chinese people love nature and you will find a huge park somewhere in the city you are visiting.
 They are seriously one of the best places to visit in China if you want to relax.
-You can find some beautiful open space and in these parks some great activities.
+You can find some beautiful open spaces and in these parks some great activities.

 The Chinese people are very focused on families and getting out there to exercise and stretch.
 You can join in an aerobics class or a dancing class and have a great time.
 Or you can find a quiet spot to just chill and watch the people in the park do their thing.

 Yes, everyone is staring at you

 No, you are not naked!
 We have found that many people will actually stop what they are doing and just stare at us as we walk past.
-It has made us feel very self-conscious at times but after 3 weeks we are used to it.
+It has made us feel very self-conscious at times but after a month we are used to it.
 It can be a little daunting at the start though.
 We find saying hello a great way to break the ice!